Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Experiments

 \section{Experiments}

-In this section, we demonstrate that our method accelerates both the state-of-the-art VGGT~\citep{wang2024vggt}, its online streaming variant StreamVGGT~\citep{streamVGGT}, and MapAnything~\citep{keetha2025mapanythinguniversalfeedforwardmetric} with minimal performance change across three downstream tasks on NYUd-v2~\citep{Silberman:ECCV12}, ETH3D~\citep{schoeps2017cvpr}, DTU-MVS~\citep{aanaes2016large}, KITTI Depth~\citep{Uhrig2017THREEDV}, and RealEstate-10K~\citep{zhou2018re10k}.
+In this section, we show that our method accelerates both the VGGT~\citep{wang2024vggt}, $\pi^3$~\citep{wang2026pi3permutationequivariantvisualgeometry}, MapAnything (MA)~\citep{keetha2025mapanythinguniversalfeedforwardmetric}, and DepthAnything 3 (DA3)~\citep{depthanything3} with minimal performance change across three downstream tasks on NYUd-v2~\citep{Silberman:ECCV12}, ETH3D~\citep{schoeps2017cvpr}, DTU-MVS~\citep{aanaes2016large}, KITTI Depth~\citep{Uhrig2017THREEDV}, and RealEstate-10K~\citep{zhou2018re10k}.
 These datasets span diverse domains, covering both indoor and outdoor scenes with varying motion, depth range, and length, thus providing a comprehensive evaluation of our method.